epiphany-platform/CommonDataLayer/docs/architecture/README.md

 Crate Name | Purpose
 -----------|---------
-[cdl-cli]    | Provides a command-line interface for managing schemas in the schema registry and storing and retrieving data [frontend]   | Admin Web Panel - provides GUI interface for managing schemas and storing and retrieving data
+[cdl-cli]    | Provides a command-line interface for managing schemas in the schema registry and storing and retrieving data [web-admin]   | Admin Web Panel - provides GUI interface for managing schemas and storing and retrieving data

 ## GraphQL API
-[API] - used as a backend service for frontend, provides unified interface to manage CDL.
+[API] - used as a backend service for web-admin, provides unified interface to manage CDL.

 ## Configuration Layer
 Crate Name              | Purpose